musicministry/liturgical-calendar/README.md

 ### Overview

 This script creates a United States Catholic liturgical calendar based around the date of Easter passed on execution, formatted `YYYY-DD-MM`.
 The calendar year is automatically taken to be `YYYY` from Easter; Advent and Christmas are automatically taken from the previous calendar year.
-The most common prioritization rules are implemented; however, some nuanced exceptions may not be accounted for.
+The most common prioritization rules are implemented; however, some nuanced exceptions may not yet be accounted for.
 Adjustments to the script will be made as such nuances are discovered.
-The liturgical calendar is written to the current working directory as a CSV file named `YYYY-yearX-liturgical-calendar.csv`, where "YYYY" is the calendar year of Easter and "X" is the liturgical cycle ("A", "B", or "C") for the given year, unless a custom file name with directory path is pass using a `-o, --outfile` flag.
+The liturgical calendar is written to the current working directory as a CSV file named `YYYY-yearX-liturgical-calendar.csv` by default, where "YYYY" is the calendar year of Easter and "X" is the liturgical cycle ("A", "B", or "C") for the given year, unless a custom file name with directory path is passed using a `-o, --outfile` flag.

 The CSV file contains the following columns: